 - The body is not producing the proteins needed in early pregnancy for molecules to hook up to receptor sites.

 - Mom is producing high levels of progesterone, which blocks the Oxytocin from entering the receptor sites.

-reading the above mentioned, it is obvious that our bodies were made especially
+reading the above mentioned, it is evident that our bodies were made especially

 for this reason, to be able to breastfeed our babies, even while